ietf-tools/bibxml-service/docs/topics/sourcing.rst

 Currently, any indexable source must be a Git repository.

+After each successful indexing of a given dataset, the task caches Git HEAD commit hash in Redis.
+Indexing is skipped if current HEAD hash is the same as the one cached previously to not waste resources unnecessarily.
+This can be overridden by passing a ``force`` GET query parameter, which is done in management GUI (i.e., triggering reindexing from GUI will always trigger a full indexing run even if there were no commits in the repository).

 .. seealso:: :mod:`sources.indexable` for indexable source registry implementation

 .. seealso:: :doc:`/howto/auto-reindex-sources`